 Quinoa served alongside vegan Indian food.

-Quinoa: Nutrition Info & Cooking Directions
+Quinoa: Nutrition Info, Serving Ideas, and Cooking Directions

 Nutritional Qualities

 Popular among natural foods enthusiasts, quinoa has an excellent nutritional profile, plenty of fiber, plus it’s gluten-free.
-It requires only half the cooking time as brown rice, and it’s the perfect accompaniment to stir-fries or Buddha bowls.
+It takes much less water than rice to grow, plus you don’t have rice’s arsenic risks to worry about.
+On top of that it requires only half the cooking time as brown rice, plus it’s substantially more nutritious.
+So if you serve rice often, quinoa offers a delicious, convenient, and nutrient-rich change of pace.

 Purchasing Quinoa